|Subject: Microsurgical Procedures for the Prevention or Treatment of Lymphedema|

 Microsurgery for the prevention or treatment of lymphedema (including lymphedema as a result of a mastectomy) is considered investigational and not medically necessary, including but not limited to the following:

+The goal of lymphatic microsurgery is to augment the rate of return of the lymph to the vascular circulation.
 In determining the health outcomes of individuals treated with surgery for lymphedema, objective outcomes include limb volume/circumference reduction, reduction in rate of infection, and adverse events.
 Subjective outcomes include quality of life and symptom improvement.
 Several systematic reviews have compared multiple lymphedema surgical treatments.

 In 2012, Cormier and colleagues published a systematic review to examine the surgical treatments for lymphedema.
 They identified 20 retrospective and prospective studies, which were categorized according to the type of surgery: excisional procedures (n=8), lymphatic reconstruction (n=8), and tissue transfers (n=4).
 Information was extracted from each study, including the number of subjects, surgical procedure, length of follow-up, criteria for defining lymphedema, measurement methods, volume or circumference reduction, and reported complications.
 The quality of the studies was assessed using the Quality Assessment of Diagnostic Accuracy Studies (QUADAS) scale.
 Due to the heterogeneity of the studies, the researchers were not able to perform a meta-analysis.
 However, they did pool summary statistics of volume/circumference reduction.
 They found that the overall incidence of postoperative volume ranged from a 118% reduction in volume to a 13% increase in volume.
 Excisional procedures had the largest volume reduction (91.1%), followed by lymphatic reconstructive procedures (54.9%), and tissue transfer (47.6%).
 Follow-up ranged from 6 months to 15 years, with 6 studies reporting follow-up past 24 months.
 Only 2 studies had comparison groups, and only 2 studies had more than 100 subjects.
 The researchers found considerable heterogeneity among studies for how lymphedema was measured and classified.
 The most consistent finding was a recommendation for ongoing postoperative compression bandaging, compression garments and physical therapy.
 Postoperative morbidity was only reported in 2 studies, and most studies were from a single institution.
 The researchers recommended prospective clinical studies that compare long-term outcomes of surgical procedures to conventional, nonsurgical treatment.